-Dr. Philip Anloague is the founding owner of Orion Physical Therapy and has 20 years of experience working in the clinic and in higher education.
+Dr. Philip Anloague is the founding owner of Orion Physical Therapy and has 23 years of experience working in the clinic and in higher education.
 While his clinical expertise is in the areas of spine rehabilitation and sports medicine, he works with clients and athletes from the amateur to professional levels.
-Dr. Anloague specializes in working with high-level, overhead athletes who suffer from shoulder dysfunction.
+Dr. Anloague specializes in working with high-level athletes from the youth through the collegiate and elite professionals.

 Dr. Anloague earned his Doctor of Health Science Degree (DHSc) in Physical Therapy from the University of St. Augustine, is a board certified Orthopaedic Specialist (OCS) from the American Board of Physical Therapy Specialists, and is also a certified manual therapist (MTC).
 He completed his Bachelors of Science Degree (BS) in Psychology at Cleveland State University where he minored in Athletic Training and Gerontology.
-He earned his Master of Physical Therapy (MPT) Degree from Andrews University before finishing his research doctorate.
+He earned his Master of Physical Therapy (MPT) Degree from Andrews University and has completed additional certifications in numerous clinical subspecialties related to orthopedics and sports medicine.

-Dr. Anloague is a consultant for two National Basketball Association teams (Oklahoma City Thunder, Indiana Pacers) where he conducts and has published research related to the utility of functional and clinical measures as they relate to sports injury prevention and rehabilitation.
+Dr. Anloague is a Special Consultant for the Indiana Pacers and is a Research Consultant for the Oklahoma City Thunder, Denver Nuggets, and Philadelphia 76ers.
+He conducts and has published research related to the utility of functional and clinical measures as they relate to sports injury prevention and rehabilitation.
 He has also published research in the areas of: shoulder injuries in overhead athletes, neurodynamics, and spinal anatomy.
 Dr. Anloague is the Chair of the Department of Physical Therapy at the University of Dayton and Directs the Doctor of Physical Therapy program.
 He has a passion for teaching and learning and presents numerous continuing medical education seminars annually.
 His presentation topics include the rehabilitation of the spine, therapeutic exercise, the throwing athlete, diagnostic imaging, and neurodynamics.

 Personally, Dr. Anloague enjoys spending time traveling and hiking with his wife, Sharon.
-They have two college-aged sons who attend the University of Dayton and Baldwin Wallace University.
+They have two sons who are enrolled in graduate programs as Wright State University and Marian University.
 He loves music and sports, enjoys playing the guitar, and is a 3rd degree black belt in Tae Kwon Do.

 - Anloague PA, Chorny WS, Childs KE, Frankovich M, Graham C, et al. (2015) The Relationship between Femoral Nerve Tension and Hip Flexor Muscle Length.
 J Nov Physiother 5: 244. doi:10.4172/2165-7025.1000244